 Computational linguistics at Maryland has two aspects.
 One, known as "computational psycholinguistics", uses computational models to better understand how people understand, generate, and learn language, and to characterize the human language capacity as a formal computational system.
-Models formalize theories to explain human data, and these theories are then tested in empirical experiments.
 Researchers at Maryland have particular interests in using models to investigate problems in phonetics and phonology, psycholinguistics, and language acquisition.

 Computational linguistics also has a practical side, sometimes referred to as "natural language processing" or "human language technology".
 Here the goal is to make computers smarter about human language, improving the automated analysis and generation of text, with results that can interact effectively with other information systems.